-Geocaching is a high-tech treasure hunting game played throughout the world by adventure seekers equipped with GPS devices.
+Geocaching is a high-tech treasure hunting game played throughout the world by adventure seekers equipped with GPS devices or smartphones.
 The basic idea is to locate hidden containers, called geocaches, outdoors and then share your experiences online.

 Geocaching is enjoyed by people from all age groups, with a strong sense of community and support for the environment.
-A geocache can be found anywhere.
+A geocache can be found anywhere at any time.
 It is a great way to discover L&A for the first time and allows long-time residents the opportunity to rediscover the community where they live.

 For more information about geocaching in L&A County please browse the tabs above or visit...